-We've compiled a collection of CSR examples that are worthy of review and imitation.
+We've compiled a collection of CSR examples worthy of review and imitation.

 Fairly abstract, we admit.
 It can be hard to imagine what exactly those practices could be.

-So to help you better understand how organizations engage in CSR, we’re here to show you a couple of examples of exemplary corporate social responsibility initiatives.
+So, to help you better understand how organizations engage in CSR, here are a few examples of exemplary corporate social responsibility initiatives.

 In this post, you’ll discover how companies like Xerox, TOMS shoes, Juntos, Levi’s and Starbucks contribute to and improve society.